BespinEngineering/simple-data-generator/README.md

 # Simple Data Generator for BigData
-The purpose of this project is to ingest some sample data into SQL and NON-SQL products like Elasticsearch, Clickhouse and others.
+The purpose of this project is to ingest some sample data into SQL and NON-SQL products like Elasticsearch, Clickhouse, Kafka and others.
 If you have a model in mind, but aren't ready to build pipelines or deploy write code to index/insert data, this project might help you.

 The engine is multithreaded, so you can generate a fair amount of load.